Definition of business communication

 With the advantage of technology in business communication, businesses can now communicate more efficiently and effectively than ever before.
 Technology has made it possible to connect with anyone, anywhere in the world, in real time.
 It has also made it easier to share information, collaborate on projects, and automate certain communication tasks.

 Some of the most commonly used technologies in business communication include email, instant messaging, video conferencing, project management tools, social media, and cloud storage services.
-However, it is important for businesses to use these tools effectively and securely to ensure they are not compromising sensitive information.
+However, businesses need to use these tools effectively and securely to ensure they are not compromising sensitive information.

 Report writing in business communication